 After you’ve found duplicate keywords, use the “Select duplicates by…” drop-down menu to quickly select from the duplicates based on the criteria that you choose: Maximum CPC, First-page bid estimate, Quality score, etc.

 8. Not Testing the Optimal Ad Position (It’s Not Always the #1)

 Let’s say you are running a campaign, and you are fighting for the #1 position at any cost.
 As a result, you are outbidding all your competitors and you get a lot of clicks (for a very high CPC), but your conversion rate is insufficient.

-How to solve the problem: Lower your maximum CPC, and analyze how the ad performance is changing.
+How to handle the issue: Lower your maximum CPC, and analyze how the ad performance is changing.

 It’s true the ad on the very top gets the majority of clicks, but sometimes ad performance for lower positions, for example, from 3 to 5, are higher.
 Once you lower your maximum CPC, you will start receiving traffic lower CPC and conversions for lower CPA.

 Instead of bid overstatement, we recommend focusing on your Quality Score, as this will help you optimize the budget for getting clicks and conversions on a lower budget.